What are the latest funding news in the EdTech market? (May 2026)

 How much did they raise?

-Chalkie raised $4M in this round.
+Chalkie raised $4.0M for this round.

 What round is it?